OlivierLD/small-boards/ESP8266.Huzzah/feather.lifespan.test/README.md

 The test will ping the REST server, posting to the resource above a payload formatted with `HH:MM:SS`, like `01:15:06` every second or so, until it dies.
 The last posted payload reflects the lifespan of the Feather.

+> See the method `sendRESTRequest` in the code, to see how to make any REST request.

+---